rishiraj824/rishiraj824.github.io/_pages/about.md

 > "A tweet back in time ⏲during my Bachelors"

 When I'm not working, I enjoy:
- - Cooking 🍲
+ - Cycling 🍲
  - Running 🏃‍♂️
+ - Climbing 🧗
  - Listening to my collection of "Liked Songs" 🎶
- - Gaming on my Switch 🎮
+ - Gaming on my PS5 and Switch 🎮